 Research

-My research focuses on how people's depressive symptoms change (and improve) over time during psychological treatment.
+My research focuses on how people's psychopathological symptoms change (and improve) over time during psychological treatment.
 To get a better understanding of why people change, I focus on combining information from the micro-level (moment-to-moment) and macro-level (symptom questionnaires).

 With a keen interest in methodological and statistical techniques, I am enthusiastic about translating clinically relevant questions into methodologically sound choices, and will just as happily be absorbed by analyzing data in R, discussing scientific ideas, or writing up findings in a manuscript.